syntasso/kratix-docs/docs/workshop/part-ii/04-schedule-promise.md

 kubectl --context $WORKER get pods -n elastic-system
 ```

-Whats happening is that Kratix is querying what Clusters are available and is searching for a cluster with the matching labels, because no cluster is found the resource fails to get scheduled.
+Whats happening is that Kratix is querying what Destinations are available and is searching for a cluster with the matching labels, because no cluster is found the resource fails to get scheduled.
 ```mdx-code-block
 import SchedulingPromise from "/img/docs/workshop/scheduling-promise-dependencies.svg"
 ```